 Our manifesto

-CASi Lab's view of Collaborative Intelligence
+CASi Labs' view of Collaborative Intelligence

 Most failures in complex situations are not failures of data or computation.
 They are failures of understanding — of how a situation is modelled, how its dynamics are framed, and how competing interpretations are handled.
-More data, faster processing, or a smarter single analyst does not fix a distorted situational model.
+More data, faster processing, or a smarter single user does not fix a distorted situational model.
 It just produces more confident wrong answers faster.

 Collaborative Intelligence starts from this observation.
 The problem is not analytical capacity in the narrow sense.
 It is the quality of the reasoning process through which humans make sense of situations that are genuinely complex — where causes are entangled, where stakeholders see different realities, where the right framing is itself contested, and where the situation keeps moving.